-How the JWST Astronomer's Proposal Tool (APT) can be used by Solar System observers, with descriptions of current APT limitations and walk through examples for creating a proposal for various classes of Solar System targets
+Details of how the JWST Astronomer's Proposal Tool (APT) can be used by Solar System observers, with descriptions of current APT limitations and walkthrough examples for creating a proposal for various classes of Solar System targets.

 Main article: JWST Astronomers Proposal Tool Overview

 The JWST Astronomer's Proposal Tool (APT) is used for designing JWST proposals and contains special options for Solar System ("moving") target observations.
 Before using APT, you should estimate exposure times with the Exposure Time Calculator and take a quick look at your target's visibility using JPL Horizons and the Moving Target Visibility Tool (MTVT).
 The latter tools could cut down the time you spend testing the schedulability of observations in APT.

 With these pre-steps complete, you will be ready to start designing your APT proposal.
 A typical workflow would be:

 - Define the target.
 You have tremendous flexibility to identify specific targets and pointing positions relative to targets using a system of target Levels.
 Level 1 targets are Solar System bodies directly orbiting the Sun (planets, comets, and asteroids), while Level 2 and Level 3 targets are moons of, or positions on, or relative to, the specified Level 1 or Level 2 target.
 Moving targets are also divided in APT between standard targets and minor bodies (asteroids and comets).
 For standard targets, ephemerides can be computed using information directly accessible to and maintained by APT.
 For the minor bodies, you must supply orbital elements, either manually or by retrieving them from the JPL Horizons system using the built-in APT tool.
 See Tutorial on Creating Solar System Targets in APT.